• Skip to main content

 About David Gow

 David Gow FRSE co-edits sceptical.scot.
-He is also a senior adviser of Social Europe and a former European Business Editor and Germany Correspondent at The Guardian.
-He contributed to The Red Paper on Scotland (1975).
+He chairs RSE Scotland Europe Initiative, is also a senior adviser of Social Europe, and trustee of the David Hume Institute.
+A former European Business Editor and Germany Correspondent at The Guardian.
+Contributor to The Red Paper on Scotland (1975).
 He co-wrote Basta!
 An end to austerity politics (2013).
 He lives in Edinburgh and St Fillans.

 Reader Interactions